 If you are considering renting an RV trailer, you will need to have a vehicle that is equipped to tow it.
-Normally the RV trailers offer some very nice setups inside and it is a great option if you are considering to leave the trailer at the campground and have a car to drive around.
+Normally the RV trailers offer some very nice setups inside and it is a great option if you are considering leaving the trailer at the campground and have a car to drive around.

 Camper Van Rental

 It is a great option as you can get anywhere.
 Easy to drive and park, but with the limited living area inside.
 This is my next option for a road trip, as I would love to try one for a while, and if I love it, maybe I will invest in my own van next.

 Finding the best option for you to rent your RV can be a little intimidating at first, with so many options, and finding a reputable RV rental company that is right for you.

 While Outdoorsy and RVshare offer great options, and you can rent your first RV direct from the owner, I decided to rent from Cruise America.

 The reason I chose to rent my RV from Cruise America is that it was the best fit for me:

 - The additional cost per mile was affordable

 - I was planning to drive long-distance (thousands of miles) and I like the idea to have assistance 24/7 while I was so far from home.

 - Also, I was able to get a 20% discount coupon which brought the price lower than renting from a private source.